BlockchainCommons/Gordian-Developer-Community/meetings/2023/04-05/transcript.md

 # Gordian Developer Community - Meeting 2023-04-06

-> TRANSCRIPT: _This is a transcript of the meeting of the Gordian Development Community held on April 4, 2023.
+This is a transcript of the meeting of the Gordian Development Community held on April 4, 2023.
 The archive of the overall presentation is available as a [YouTube Video]([https://www.youtube.com/watch?v=WekNVLdvNvM](https://www.youtube.com/watch?v=EyYiwYpui5Q)), an [MP3 Audio](audio.mp3) and the [Slides PDF](presentation.pdf) are available on GitHub.
 See our [meetings directory](../../meetings) for a complete list of meetings.)_

 > ABSTRACT: _At this regular Wallet Developer meeting (held the first Wednesday of every month), Blockchain Commons discussed promoting success of QR PSBT interop, shared observation from presenting Envelope at IETF Dispatch, offered update on CBOR/UR and evolving Internet Drafts, and briefly talked about legislative work in Wyoming.
 The community discussed QuickConnect's next generation, a javacard version of SSKR, and plans for the next monthly call in coordination with Silicon Salon 4.
 More lively discussion followed including about BIP 85._